gqlc/gqlc/README.md

         - [Guidelines](#guidelines)
         - [Code Generators](#code-generators)
     * [WIP](#wip)

+## Installing
+You can either `git clone` this repo and build from source or download one of the prebuilt [releases](https://github.com/gqlc/gqlc/releases).

 ## Usage
 To use `gqlc`, there are two options: the `gqlc` cli tool or writing your own